iamvery/docs/realtime/_overview.md

 ## Channel Subscriptions

-From a route, create a subscription for the current connection with `subscribe`.
+From within a route, the connected client socket can be accessed via the `socket` helper.
+You can then be subscribe the client socket to a channel by calling `subscribe`.

     ruby:
     socket.subscribe(:chan1)

-You can also subscribe multiple channels at one time:
+You can also subscribe the client socket to multiple channels at once:

     ruby:
     socket.subscribe(:chan1, :chan2)

-To unsubscribe a connection from one or more channels, use `unsubscribe`.
+To unsubscribe a client socket from one or more channels, use `unsubscribe`.

     ruby:
     socket.subscribe(:chan2)